TREASURIES-Yields hit four-week highs on British inflation, Fed expectations

 Several Fed officials have adopted a hawkish tone on the need to keep hiking rates in order to bring down inflation even as markets price for likely rate cuts later this year.

-Fed funds futures traders are pricing in an 88% probability the Fed will hike rates by an additional 25 basis points at its May 2-3 meeting.
+Fed funds futures traders are pricing in a 90% probability the Fed will hike rates by an additional 25 basis points at its May 2-3 meeting.
 Odds have also been rising for an additional 25 basis points increase in June, though a pause is still seen as the base case.

+U.S. economic activity was little changed in recent weeks as employment growth moderated somewhat and price increases appeared to slow, according to a Fed report published on Wednesday.

-Two-year yields US2YT=RR reached 4.286%, the highest since March 15.
-The inversion in the yield curve between two-year and 10-year notes US2US10=TWEB deepened to minus 64 basis points.
+Two-year yields US2YT=RR reached 4.286%, the highest since March 15, and last traded at 4.263%.
+The inversion in the yield curve between two-year and 10-year notes US2US10=TWEB deepened to minus 67 basis points.

+The Treasury saw solid demand for a $12 billion sale of 20-year bonds on Wednesday.
+The bonds sold at a high yield of 3.920%, close to where they had traded before the auction.
+Demand for the debt was 2.66 times the amount on offer, the highest since January.
+USAUCTION66

 Investors are also focused on whether Congress will raise the debt ceiling, with some analysts concerned that the Treasury could run out of money faster than previously expected due to weak tax receipts.